FEUP-LDTS-2021/ldts-project-assignment-g1304/README.md

  - [x] Instructions - A page that shows the basic controls for the game.
  - [x] Leaderboard - When the user loses, his score is saved to a file.
  - [x] SoundTrack - Play background music when user is playing
- - [ ] Sounds - Play sounds when the player or enemy fires a laser beam, or when there is a collision.
+ - [x] Sounds - Play sounds when the player or enemy fires a laser beam, or when there is a collision.
+ - [x] Player Flames - When the player accelerates, we can see flames in the rocket.
+ - [x] Enemy Ship Types - There are two types of ships: one tries to shoot directly at the player (Target) and the other shoots in predefined directions(Dumb).

 ## Screenshots
 The following screenshots ilustrate the general look of our game, as well as the functionalities: